-Government Funding Lapses While Congress Looks To Vote On Budget Deal

-Funding for the federal government has temporarily lapsed after Sen. Rand Paul, R-Ky., held up a vote on a bipartisan budget agreement past midnight due to his objections over what he calls out of control federal spending.

-The Senate is expected to hold a vote sometime between 1 a.m. and 3 a.m.
-Friday and then send the bill to the House.
-If it passes, then a partial government shutdown would essentially be avoided before regular business hours resume Friday morning.
+Senate Passes Spending Bill; House Takes Up Measure Next

-But even that outcome is far from certain amid the chaos that's forced a second, at least momentary, government shutdown in the past three weeks.
+With a 71-28 vote in the Senate, the measure faces a far from certain outcome in the House, amid the chaos that's forced a second shutdown in three weeks.

 House Republicans likely need Democrats to crossover to vote for the bill to ensure its passage, because some of their most conservative members have announced they won't vote for the package, also due to spending concerns echoing Paul's.
 However, House Democratic leaders have already announced they will oppose the bill because it doesn't address the DACA program and the fate of DREAMers, leaving the door open for their rank-and-file to follow their opposition.

 Paul was able to use Senate rules on Thursday to his advantage to delay the vote, much to the frustration of his fellow members.
 Senate rules usually typically allow a set amount of time for senators to debate legislation before voting.
-In this case, that debate time would run out at 1 a.m. on Friday.
-The only way to get around those rules is for all 100 senators to agree to speed things up.
-Paul refused to allow that to happen, upset that an amendment of his to restore budget caps was not being put up for a vote.

 Senate Republicans tried at various points throughout the night to persuade Paul to back down.
 At one point, the number two Senate Republican, John Cornyn, R-Texas, tried repeatedly to schedule votes ahead of the midnight deadline.
 Paul objected each time until Cornyn, the majority whip, accused him of "wasting everybody's time and inconveniencing the staff."